-This can often be overlooked and missing.
-Core values are generally the company core values – but can also contain specific values for the department, unit or role.
+This can often be overlooked or missed when describing a job’s role.
+Core values are generally the company core values, but can also contain specific values for the department, unit, or role.
 Values drive behavior.
-So including these allows you to have a better understanding of the expected behaviors.
-However they must be illuminated to include more than single word values like “integrity.”
+So, including these allows you to have a better understanding of the expected behaviors.
+However, they must be illuminated to include more than single word values like “integrity.”
 You must also include the context i.e. “Here’s how we see these expressed….”
 Do so in a way that indicates “including but not limited to” so the understanding is that there are additional ways to enact these values.

-A visual representation of there the job fits in the organization.
-A clear reporting structure.
+A visual representation of where the job fits in the organization, or a clear reporting structure can help people better understand where they fit into the company and who is holding them accountable.
 The role should be clear about what other roles/jobs it impacts as well as upline and downline accountability.

 Decision Making Authority

 This is the portion of most job descriptions that is missing entirely.
 Decision making authority is the seat of empowerment.
-Knowing clearly what decisions a job has allows that person to add significant value because he/she is clear on what is his/hers to own.
-The individual knows where he/she needs input, where he/she needs approval and where he/she doesn’t.
+When someone has a clear understanding of what decisions a job has, it allows that person to add significant value because he/she is clear on what is his/hers to own.
+The individual knows where he/she needs input, where he/she needs approval, and where he/she doesn’t.

-If a person does not know if they have the authority to make a decision, sometimes they ask, sometimes they wait, sometimes they assume others will tell them….either way this thwarts accountability and a lot of times is the underlying reason people don’t take responsibility as there is confusion about who has the decision making authority.
+If a person does not know if they have the authority to make a decision, sometimes they ask, sometimes they wait, sometimes they assume others will tell them — either way, this thwarts accountability and a lot of times this is the underlying reason people don’t take responsibility as there is confusion about who has the decision making authority.
 In addition, if two people think they have authority this can create conflict and it too thwarts accountability.

 Decision making authority also links directly to employee engagement and motivation.
 When an employee is clear on what decisions they are held accountable for, they experience the necessary autonomy they need to initiate where they are expected.